Cosmo-Tech/cosmotech-api-java-client/docs/WorkspaceApi.md

     WorkspaceApi apiInstance = new WorkspaceApi(defaultClient);
     String organizationId = "organizationId_example"; // String | the Organization identifier
     String workspaceId = "workspaceId_example"; // String | the Workspace identifier
-    WorkspaceRole workspaceRole = new WorkspaceRole(); // WorkspaceRole | the new Workspace default security. try {
+    WorkspaceRole workspaceRole = new WorkspaceRole(); // WorkspaceRole | This change the workspace default security.
+The default security is the role assigned to any person not on the Access Control List.
+If the default security is None, then nobody outside of the ACL can access the workspace. try {
       WorkspaceSecurity result = apiInstance.setWorkspaceDefaultSecurity(organizationId, workspaceId, workspaceRole);
       System.out.println(result);